Matt Gibb

 Matthew Phillip "Matt" Gibb (born 15 January 1981) is a television presenter in Auckland, New Zealand.
 He is best known for presenting the children's television show Studio 2 from 2004 until 2010.

 In 2015 Gibb was also a regular presenter for a segment on Kiwi Living, a New Zealand lifestyle television programme.
 He also fronted the Telecom campaign "Tech in a Sec" and has been known to host the weekly Lotto draw, and had a stint co-presenting the breakfast television programme Good Morning.

 Career

-Gibbs first television appearance was as the host of Squirt.
+Gibb's first television appearance was as the host of Squirt.
 In 2004 he was a co-host on the popular children's show Studio 2 until the series ended in October 2010.

 Gibb then worked as an on-screen producer for U Live on TVNZ U. Gibb also worked as the fill-in host and contributor on the breakfast show Good Morning.
 He also presented the Telecom campaign "Tech in a Sec", and occasionally hosted the weekly Lotto draw.

 In 2015 Gibb began presenting pre-recorded segments about travel and unique homes on the New Zealand lifestyle programme Kiwi Living.
-Later that year, he announced he would be giving up his presenting work in New Zealand to move to Sydney, Australia, after his fiancée (a reporter for 1 News) landed a job as an Australian correspondent.
+Later that year, he announced he would be giving up his presenting work in New Zealand to move to Sydney, Australia, after his fiancée (a reporter for 1News) landed a job as an Australian correspondent.